ParaCoToUl/noarr-pipelines/examples/sobel.md

 **Description:**

 The input is a sequence of N images of various resolutions with a reasonable upper limit on the resolution (to allocate buffers).
 For each of these images a sobel operator is calculated and saved to the output as two images (vertical edges & horizontal edges).
 The two edge-detection kernels run in parallel, while reading from the same source image.
 All images are grayscale for simplicity.
-This algorithm is not exactly Sobel, but it's close enough.
+This algorithm is not exactly Sobel, but it is close enough.

 **Code:**